beenotung/tslib/README.md

 npm install @beenotung/tslib
 ```

-## Usage
-Just import the ts files directly.

-Do not plan to support usage from javascript directly.

 ## Remark
  - curry only work for function of length > 0
    - breaking variety function (those who expect to accept variant length of arguments)
    - no effect on function of length 0

 ## Todo
- - get rid of angular specific stuff (seperate into another repo)